eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/installation/installation.cpp.rst

 **Obtaining C++ API**

-Obtain |var-project-short| via Git from the github-hosted repository:
+Obtain |var-project-short| via Git from the repository hosted on GitHub:

 .. code-block:: bash